Frequently Asked Questions

 In addition to your application, your official GMAT or GRE scores and a current resume must be received prior to the application deadline.

-Deadline Dates: FALL – July 1, SPRING – November 1, SUMMER – April 1
+Deadline Dates: FALL – July 1 (June 1 for International Students), SPRING – November 1, SUMMER – April 1

-- Resume – is uploaded along with your application.
+- Resume – upload along with your application.

 Click here to see the complete application checklist.

-Students can enroll on a full time or part time basis.
+Students can enroll on a full-time or part-time basis.
 The program is designed for working professionals who wish to advance their educational opportunities while maintaining their employment.
-Most of our classes are held in the evening from 6:00 p.m. to 9:35 p.m.
-One class (2 credit hours) is one night a week for eight weeks.
-You can take one class or up to eight classes in a semester of 16 weeks, as we offer classes Monday through Thursday evenings, with core classes taught over 8 weeks sessions.
+Most of our classes are held in the evening from 6:00 p.m. to 9:35 p.m. or online.
+Core classes (2 credit hours) meet one night a week for eight weeks.
+You can take one class, or up to eight classes in a semester of 16 weeks.
+We offer classes Monday through Thursday evenings and online.

 For financial aid purposes, full time is considered 9 hours and anything less is considered part time.